 1. The Power of the "One Hour Reset"

-Before you do anything fancy, let’s clean the chaos.
+Before you do anything fancy, let’s first clean the chaos.

 Set a timer for one hour.
-That’s it.
-Put on music that makes you feel like the main character, and start by decluttering one surface.
-Your desk, your bed, or that shameful corner with receipts from 2022.
+Put on music that makes you feel like the main character and start by decluttering one surface.
+Your desk, your bed or that shameful corner with receipts from 2022.
+Why does this work?.
+It's cuz a cluttered space equals a cluttered mind.
+You don’t need to deep-clean, you just need to create a mental breathing room that makes your brain feel less claustrophobic.

 Pro tip: Anything you haven’t used in six months?
 Box it up.
-Store it, donate it, or throw it out.
-Decision fatigue is real — reduce it.
+Store it, donate it or throw it out.
+Decision fatigue is real, try your best to reduce it.

 2. Light It Like You Mean It